 It is a mistaken assumption to assume that alcohol use directly causes cancer in the majority of cases, as the evidence regarding the relationship of alcohol use and cancers suggests that alcohol use increases the risk that individuals may develop certain types of cancer.
 A risk factor is some type of condition that when present can lead to an increased probability that some disease or disorder may occur.
 Its presence neither guarantees that one will or will not develop the disease or disorder, but simply increases the probability that the disorder will develop.

-According to an article published in The International Journal of Cancer in 2006 between 3 percent and 3.5 percent of all cases of cancer were directly attributable to alcohol use; most of these were liver cancer cases where alcohol use can be directly tied to the development of the cancer.
+According to an article published in American Journal of Public Health in 2013, between 3.2 percent and 3.7 percent of all cases of cancer were directly attributable to alcohol use.
 However, the number of cases of diagnosed cancer where alcohol use was a contributing factor is most likely far larger and cannot be reliably estimated.

 Research has determined that even mild to moderate use of alcohol may be associated with an increased risk for numerous types of cancers.
 Exactly how alcohol contributes to this increased risk is not understood; however, according to the American Cancer Society: